adamiaonr/raspberry-pi/wifi/iperf3-tests/src/README.md

 * The measured bitrate stays below the target bitrate, starting from 72 Mbps.
 In fact, I can never get higher than 90 Mbps.
 * Packet loss is relatively low (below 1%).
 I've checked that wireless link-level retries were on, up to a max. limit of 1 retry (I couldn't configure the USB dongle to 0 retries).
   * You can alter the link-level retry limit with the command `iwconfig <wifi-iface-name> retry limit <new-limit>`, as explained in [this blog post](https://whitequark.org/blog/2011/09/12/tweaking-linux-tcp-stack-for-lossy-wireless-networks/).
+  * This combination - missing the target bitrate & low packet loss - can be explained by link-level retries, which do seem to occur with the Macbook Pro 2015 (need to check this).
 * CPU utilization at the Raspberry Pi side is still below 10%.